 There are also financial challenges for older couples who are contemplating divorce.
 For one thing, if the parties had not been contemplating the divorce for a long time, they may have planned for a dual retirement in one household.
 They may find that the money they thought they had saved in retirement accounts is now halved, for example, and that they can no longer afford to maintain their household on the income their retirement accounts and social security will provide.
 Additionally, someone who believed they were close to retirement may learn that they suddenly won’t have the money necessary to be able to retire when they initially wanted to due to the divorce taking place.

 There are additional challenges when older couples have an age gap, too.
 Someone may be eligible to retire and receive social security much sooner than the other, while the younger party continues to be employed.
-When parties are both retired, there generally is not a maintenance issue because there is not “income” for which someone can pay maintenance, But when one party continues to work and one party retires, that door could possibly be opened.
+When parties are both retired, there generally is not a maintenance issue because there is no “income” for which someone can pay maintenance, But when one party continues to work and one party retires, that door could possibly be opened.

 If the parties are already retired and on a fixed income, it contemplates the process further.
 Additionally, if one party acts in a caretaker capacity for the other party, there are further concerns.
 Guardianship cases may need to be opened if someone who is divorcing cannot make decisions for themselves, or if they find that their caretaker is leaving.